MailTape/MailTape/src/content/episodes/2025-02-22-walter_astral.md

 ## Sophia Chablau e Felipe Vaqueiro - OHAYO SARAVÁ

-Sarah: **"** Marcelo Cabral's bassline on this track cannot be beat, dancing on spiking velvet feet alongside Biel Basile's soft drum hit spirals.
-The two weave in and out of these guitars and across the silky organs and weightless synths. **"**
+Sarah: **"** We've been following Sophia Chablau's releases for quite some time, and this track arrives from the collaborative EP from Chablau and Felipe Vaqueiro (Tangolo Mangos).
+Catching our ears, Marcelo Cabral's bassline on this track cannot be beat, dancing on spiking velvet feet alongside Biel Basile's soft drum hit spirals.
+The two weave effortlessly in and out of these guitars, finding their ways across the silky organs and weightless synths. **"**

 ## Walter Astral - Aube

-Sarah: **"** This final song of our morning also arrives from the group's latest album, which carries so much richness that it's difficult to leave this episode with only one track.. **"**
+Sarah: **"** The final song of our morning is the first track on the group's latest album.
+On first listen, it felt as though any amount of time could have passed, that were many songs and many worlds contained in this one number.
+Opening its jaws to orchestral breaks and banjo takeovers in one moment, the track dissolves into techno synths the next, with so much effort as a breath.
+In these silky swells and swoops, Aube gifts us with an epic in its own right, a generous first introduction to the group's debut album :) **"**

  Thank you...